 Pupil Premium funding is allocated to most effectively target additional support where it is needed most.
 This support is organised and lead by Mr Starling.

-2016 to 2017 Overview
+2017 to 2018 Overview

 The Pupil Premium (PP) is designed to ensure that funding to tackle disadvantage reaches the pupils who need it most.
 The funding is allocated to Local Authorities and schools with pupils from Reception to Y11 who are eligible for free school meals (FSM) at any point in the last six years, are looked after or adopted.
 Details of school's strategy can be accessed by clicking here.

 How we will measure the impact of the funding.

 We use both internal and external data to measure the impact of the Pupil Premium Grant on our pupils’ learning.
 We will review the effectiveness of the interventions we are using and adapt them to meet need when and where required.
 Further details are contained in the strategy as above.

-The next review will be September 2017
+The next review will be September 2018